StuyoP/Fanatec-Wheel-Barebone-Emulator/README.md

 ## Ford Puma Rally1 Steering Wheel
 Has 26 buttons, 3 12 position rotaries (6 of the buttons are there), 7Segment Display, aRGB LEDs (for the time being static, did not implement any effects on them).
 Two thumbsticks both work as directional Funky switch, press on left is fukny press, right is joystic press.
 [Ford Puma Rally1 Wheel](sample_wheels/FordPumaWheel.jpg?raw=true)

+##4 button wheel
+Nothing special, clean code with only 4 buttons supported - 1 to 4